-The central data centre was running out of space, and its cooling systems were inadequate.
+The central data center was running out of space, and its cooling systems were inadequate.

-There was no centralised helpdesk function: when people needed answers to a technical question, they relied on personal contacts they’d established with individuals in the IT organisation.
+There was no centralized helpdesk function: when people needed answers to a technical question, they relied on personal contacts they’d established with individuals in the IT organization.

-And finally, even after it centralised its infrastructure, AmeriPride’s data processing was far too slow: one report that was supposed to be run weekly took 36 hours and was frequently 2-3 days late.
+And finally, even after it centralized its infrastructure, AmeriPride’s data processing was far too slow: one report that was supposed to be run weekly took 36 hours and was frequently 2-3 days late.

 - Rob Marlotte, Director of Pricing and E-commerce, AmeriPride Services